dantunesd/design-patterns/decorator/README.md

 # Decorator

-## As vezes criamos objetos simples/basico que tem uma determinada finalidade, porém chega um momento onde queremos aumentar sua versatilidade.
+As vezes criamos objetos simples/basico que tem uma determinada finalidade, porém chega um momento onde queremos aumentar sua versatilidade.

-## Ao criar um decorator, conseguimos melhorar algum objeto, sem ter que alterá-lo, dando assim, novas opções de utilização do objeto.

-## Além disso, não precisamos sua mudar interface e conseguimos ainda substituir um pelo outro e até mesmo encadeá-los.
+Sometimes we create basic objects with simple structures.
+But there comes a time where we want to improve this structure adding new capabilities.

+Creating a Decorator we are able to improve an object, adding new capabilities without having to change it.

+Moreover we don't have to change its interface and we also can change, chain or remove these capabilities.